1. Integers

 Absolute Value

-The distance from 0 to an integer is its absolute value (written using vertical line brackets around the number).
+The distance from 0 to a number is its absolute value (written using vertical line brackets around the number).

 Similarly: